torvalds/linux/Documentation/locking/locktypes.rst

 RT-mutexes are mutexes with support for priority inheritance (PI).

-PI has limitations on non PREEMPT_RT enabled kernels due to preemption and interrupt disabled sections.
+PI has limitations on non-PREEMPT_RT kernels due to preemption and interrupt disabled sections.

 PI clearly cannot preempt preemption-disabled or interrupt-disabled